-Launched in 2009 to take the edge off France’s reputation as an expensive place to shoot and encourage back international productions, it was recently bolstered with a new measure offering an extra 10% for live-action productions generating at least $2.4m (€2m) in VFX-related costs.
+The TRIP was launched in 2009 to take the edge off France’s reputation as an expensive place to shoot and encourage back international productions.
+It was bolstered in 2020 with a measure offering an extra 10% for live-action productions generating at least $2.3m (€2m) in VFX-related costs in France.

 First person to contact